javadnematollahi/python-assignment/mini_project_snake_for_MLP/readme.md

 ![loss_accuracytrain](https://github.com/javad7189/python-assignment/assets/86910174/e6f9dd74-ef30-4e6e-a18f-64700452fda0)

- 4. In this step I copied my snake game code in a new .py file and make some changes in it.
-In fact I calculate features that I used them for training model and then I load my saved model which name was "MLP_FOR_Snake.h5" and I use the calculated features as inputs of model.
+ 4. In this step I copied my snake game code in a new ```.py``` file and make some changes in it.
+In fact I calculate features that I used them for training model and then I load my saved model which name was ```MLP_FOR_Snake.h5``` and I use the calculated features as inputs of model.
 The model use features and predict the direction moving of snake.

   You can see A view of the game in below:

 ![GAME_VIEW](https://github.com/javad7189/python-assignment/assets/86910174/685a88d3-e6c9-45ed-bbfe-b37c27a1c230)

-    I should mentioned that if you run MLP_snake, each time you run, snake get different score.
+    I should mentioned that if you run ```MLP_snake```, each time you run, snake get different score.
 When I was testing it sometimes snake could get 80 to 90 score and sometimes snake could just get 10 score.
 But most of the time snake can get more than 30 scores.

 ## How to install